Python Text Classification Using NLTK with Example Code (Beginner Guide)

 Introduction

-Python text classification example using NLTK with sentiment analysis code
+Python text classification using NLTK example with sentiment analysis code and output

-Text classification is the process of categorizing text into predefined labels.
-It is widely used in:
+Text classification is the process of assigning predefined labels to text data.

 • Chatbots and recommendation systems